Updated April 2021.

 South Beach Sunrise, Miami Beach Walk

 Start at the crossroads of 5th Street and Ocean Drive.
 The ocean will be right in front of you.
 Walk north on the beach path and enjoy the South Beach sunrise.

 Continue walking north to about 14th street and make a left.
 The first street you hit is the world-famous Ocean Drive.
 Head back south on Ocean Drive in the opposite direction from which you came.
-This is the heart of the art-deco district, most famous and recognized for its neon-infused night-life.
-But the early morning sunlight reflecting on the art-deco buildings makes for a pretty awesome sight too.
-Here you will also pass Gianni Versace’s former villa.
+This is the heart of the Art Deco district, most famous and recognized for its neon-infused nightlife.
+Stop by the Art Deco Welcome Center for some information about the area before you stroll through.